kfultz07/go-dataframe/README.md

 // Merge only specified columns from right DataFrame into left DataFrame.
 // User provides columns immediately after the lookup column. df.Merge(&dfRight, "ID", "City", "State")

+// Inner merge all columns on a specified primary key.
+// Results will only include records where the primary key is found in both DataFrames. df = df.InnerMerge(&dfRight, "ID")
 ```

 # Various Tools